akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/using_cmis_download.md

 The result here is, that we have set two properties on the *exchange* object that is passed through the whole route.
 The *body* of the exchange object holds the message that we got from ActiveMQ.

-Note: I recommend setting properties you'll need later as early as possible in the route.
+Note: I recommend setting properties' you'll need later' as early as possible in the route.
 The reason is that some components manipulate / delete the *exchange body*.
 This is for example the case if the *body* holds data that was streamed from somewhere.
 Like the response of a REST request.
 Streamed content can only be accessed once.

 Drop another *Log* component and set the message to:
 *Need to ${property.action} a document with id  ${property.alfrescoID}